ros2/ros2_documentation/source/ROS-Framework/interfaces/topics/Understanding-ROS2-Topics/Understanding-ROS2-Topics.rst

 2 Visualize the nodes with rqt_graph
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Throughout this tutorial, we use ``rqt_graph`` to visualize the changing nodes and topics, as well as the connections between them.
+Throughout this tutorial, you use ``rqt_graph`` to visualize the changing nodes and topics, as well as the connections between them.
 ``rqt_graph`` is a graphical introspection tool whose highlighting feature is helpful when you examine more complex systems with multiple nodes and topics connected in many different ways.

 :doc:`Using turtlesim, ros2, and rqt <../../../../Get-Started/Introducing-Turtlesim/Introducing-Turtlesim>` tells you how to install ``rqt`` and all its plugins, including ``rqt_graph``.